Prediction intervals for economic fixed-event forecasts

 \section{Setup}

-We consider forecasting $Y_t$, the real GDP growth rate in year $t$, defined as $100 \times \frac{\text{GDP}_t-\text{GDP}_{t-1}}{\text{GDP}_t},$ where $\text{GDP}_t$ is the level of real GDP in year $t$.
-Point forecasts of $Y_t$ for the US and many other countries are available from various forecasting institutions.
-We denote the time between the date when the forecast is issued and the end of year $t$ as the `forecast horizon', denoted by the symbol $h$ and measured in months.
+We consider forecasting $Y_t$, the real GDP growth rate in year $t$.
+The latter is defined as $100 \times \frac{\text{GDP}_t-\text{GDP}_{t-1}}{\text{GDP}_{t-1}},$ where $\text{GDP}_t$ is the level of real GDP in year $t$, which in turn is taken to be the average of the year's four quarterly levels.
+For many countries, point forecasts of $Y_t$ are available from various public and private forecasting institutions.
+We denote the time between the origin date (on which the forecast is issued) and the end of year $t$ as the `forecast horizon', denoted by the symbol $h$ and measured in weeks.
 Let $X_{t,h}$ denote the point forecast of $Y_t$ at horizon $h$.
-For example, for year $t = 2020$, a forecast issued in late October 2019 has horizon $h = 14$.
-In practical forecasting settings, $h$ typically ranges from $0$ to about $30$.
+For example, for year $t = 2020$, a forecast issued on December 17, 2020 corresponds to horizon $h = 2$.
+We focus on forecast horizons $h \in [0, 104]$, i.e., up to two years ahead, which covers most practical economic forecasts.
 Even a forecast at horizon $h = 0$ need not be perfect in practice since a precise estimate of the outcome may be available only after the end of year $t$.
-Horizons $h \le 12$ imply that the year $t$ to be forecast has already begun, so that some components of the predictand may be known.
-For example, a forecast with $h = 3$ is made around early October, so that the quarterly GDP data in the year's first and second quarter are already available.\\
+For simplicity, we treat each year as having $52$ weeks.